teamriverbubbles/steamopen/SECURITY.md

 ## Reporting a Vulnerability

-Report Vulnerabilities to steam https://help.steampowered.com/
+Use the Issues tab.
+If it has something to do with the steam Client use https://help.steampowered.com/